PassiveLemon/poepyautopot/README.md

 Currently, pixel values only detect if something is empty.
 This works easily but it not the most customizable.
 This may be improved in the future. </br>

+Flasks do have a lock system but its only for itself.
+It does not currently detect the lock of other flasks.
+This means that it may use other life/mana flasks when it just used on in that check.
+I am working on this.

 # Usage
 Clone the repo, edit the `config.yaml`, run `sudo python3 __main__.py -f <path to config file>`. </br>